Not digging the current line up

 I'd like to see Ducati offer a Multistrada 796 (or 1000 S2R1K motor) without all of the electronic riding aids.
 Simple, basic, air cooled.
 I know the previous "small" 'strada didnt sell too well (or at all here?), but as much as Ilike the MS1100, it's way too much "too much" for me.

-Meets your needs...besides the air-cooled part.
-Grin
+Meets your needs...besides the air-cooled part. ;D

 bmonty72

 Naked bike?
-Have you thought about buell 1125 Evil
+Have you thought about buell 1125 [evil]

 shiftless